How to get to Athens from London

 The average frequency per day from London to Athens is:

-However, we recommend checking specific travel dates for your route to Athens from London as scheduled services by coach or flight can vary by season or day of the week.
+However, we recommend checking specific travel dates for your trip to Athens from London as scheduled services by flight can vary by season or day of the week.

 These are the most popular departure and arrival points when travelling from London to Athens:

-• Most travellers catch their flight from London Gatwick Airport and arrive in Athens International Airport.
+• Most travellers take a flight from London Gatwick Airport to Athens International Airport.

-• You can travel by plane between London and Athens with Ryanair, easyJet, Aegean Airlines, British Airways, Pegasus Airlines, Lufthansa, SAS, SWISS, Finnair, KLM, Vueling Airlines, Air Baltic, Turkish Airlines or Air France, and you can find Ryanair London to Athens tickets for £18 on Omio.
+• You can take a flight from London to Athens with Ryanair, easyJet, Aegean Airlines, British Airways, Pegasus Airlines, Lufthansa, SAS, KLM, Turkish Airlines, Vueling Airlines or LOT Polish Airlines.
+Cheap tickets can be found for £30 with Ryanair from London to Athens.

-Yes, there are direct routes from London to Athens with the following travel companies:
+Yes, there is a direct service from London to Athens:

-• You can book a direct flight with easyJet, Aegean Airlines or British Airways.
+• You can check for a direct flight to Athens with Ryanair, easyJet, Aegean Airlines or British Airways with 10 direct flights per day.

 Direct services to Athens tend to save you time and add more convenience as you won't need to transfer at another stop in between, so it's worth paying attention to before booking tickets for your route.